Holiday travel increases fear of coronavirus surge

 Even with all the warnings, more passengers jammed airports on Sunday than any day since the coronavirus pandemic began.
-Millions of people traveled even after the post-Thanksgiving surge that has overwhelmed California hospitals.
+Millions of people traveled despites the post-Thanksgiving surge that has overwhelmed California hospitals.

 About 1.3 million passengers went through airport security, the most since the start of the pandemic, according to the Transportation Security Administration.
 The crush of holiday travelers is prompting fears of another surge in coronavirus cases.